01707 819119

 Common symptoms

-Turntable starts then stalls mid-rotation
+Turntable starts then stops mid-cycle

 Typical causes